What are the basics of the teachers’ pay structure?

-The Inner London differential at the maximum of the pay ranges is more than £5,000 on the Main Pay Range and over £8,000 on the Upper Pay Range.
+The Inner London differential at the maximum of the pay ranges is just under £6000 on the Main Pay Range and over £9000 on the Upper Pay Range.

-The Outer London area comprises all the other London authorities excluding those above.
-The Outer London differential is around £3,800 at the maximum of the pay ranges.
+The Outer London differential is around £4300 at the maximum of the pay ranges.

-The Fringe Area comprises Bracknell Forest, Slough, Windsor & Maidenhead in Berkshire; South Bucks and Chiltern in Buckinghamshire; Basildon, Brentwood, Epping Forest, Harlow The Teachers’ Pay Structure Revised: September 2019 and Thurrock in Essex; Broxbourne, Dacorum, East Herts, Hertsmere, St Albans, Three Rivers, Watford and Welwyn Hatfield in Hertfordshire; Dartford and Sevenoaks in Kent; the whole of Surrey; and Crawley in West Sussex.
+The Fringe Area comprises Bracknell Forest, Slough, Windsor & Maidenhead in Berkshire; South Bucks and Chiltern in Buckinghamshire; Basildon, Brentwood, Epping Forest, Harlow and Thurrock in Essex; Broxbourne, Dacorum, East Herts, Hertsmere, St Albans, Three Rivers, Watford and Welwyn Hatfield in Hertfordshire; Dartford and Sevenoaks in Kent; the whole of Surrey; and Crawley in West Sussex.

 The STPCD requires that the governing body should establish, as part of the school’s pay policy, procedures to deal with teachers’ grievances in relation to their pay.
 DfE advice to schools covers the issue of managing pay appeals in more detail including a model appeals procedure.
 Procedures for appeals against pay decisions established by schools must meet the requirements of employment law.

 Safeguarding arrangements now operate on the basis of a maximum period of three years’ pay protection.
-Safeguarding in place before 1 January 2006, however, continues as a permanent entitlement.
+Safeguarding in place before 1 January 2006 continues as a permanent entitlement.

-Our more detailed guidance on safeguarding considers issues such as when pay safeguarding may arise, when safeguarding can end and further information on “additional duties”.
+More detailed NEU guidance on safeguarding considers issues such as when pay safeguarding may arise, when safeguarding can end and further information on ‘additional duties’.

-See the NEU pay toolkit - including the Model Pay Policy and Pay Policy Checklist.
+See the NEU pay pages – including the model pay policy and pay policy checklist.